 This work culminates with the report, Bridging the Rural Efficiency Gap which outlines the energy challenges rural communities face, as well as the solutions these communities and their partners have put into practice.

-When the Island Institute began its broadband work, only one of Maine’s 15 year-round unbridged island communities had 100% fiber-to-the-home coverage.
+When Island Institute began its broadband work, only one of Maine’s 15 year-round unbridged island communities had 100% fiber-to-the-home coverage.
 In 2023, five of the islands are connected, with four more that have a buildout funded and in progress.
-The Institute has given technical and financial assistance for broadband to municipalities all over the state.

 The Institute has given technical and financial assistance for broadband to more than 85 municipalities across the state and has shared our community-driven broadband process model nationally.